nikhiljha95/topics-api-simulator/README.md

 - Section 4 describes the methods for generating personas from user data;
 - Section 5 and 6 detail the used metrics.
 Please note that the so-called Loose Attack is not included in the PoPETS paper, and will be considered for future work.

+**The listed sections refer to the PoPETS paper.
+They will be updated when the new work will be published.**

-While `examples.ipynb` only tests different values of $k$-anonymity, several other parameters can be tuned to test the behaviourof the Topics API:
+Several parameters can be tuned to test the behaviourof the Topics API:

 - `N`: the length of the simulation, in epochs;
 - `nusers`: the number of users in the system;